txsun1997/nlp-paradigm-shift/README.md

 ## Contributing

 This line of research is difficult to be comprehensively surveyed, so welcome any additions, modifications, and suggestions!
-Please feel free to submit pull request or directly contact me (txsun19@fudan.edu.cn).
+Please feel free to submit pull request or directly contact [me](https://txsun1997.github.io/).

 ## Citation